gandhi-mansi/currency-converter-webapp/README.md

 •	Install npm and node latest

-1. docker pull mansigandhi003/currencyconv:latest
-2. docker pull mansigandhi003/historic:latest
-3. docker pull mansigandhi003/bff:latest
-4. docker pull mansigandhi003/app:latest
-5. docker run -d -p 8081:8081 mansigandhi003/currencyconv:latest
-6. docker run -d -p 8083:8083 mansigandhi003/historic:latest
-7. docker run -d -p 8000:8000 ansigandhi003/bff:latest
-8. docker run -d -p 3000:3000 mansigandhi003/app:latest
-9. Then go to your terraform scripts to run the aws-eks cluster creation Perform 2 basic commands
+1. Then go to your terraform scripts to run the aws-eks cluster creation Perform 2 basic commands
    Terraform init
    Terraform plan
    Terraform apply
-10. After the terraform has been successfully executed perform the following steps:
+2. After the terraform has been successfully executed perform the following steps:

     i. terraform output config_map_aws_auth > config_map_aws_auth.yaml &&